subjectid1/pyShadowsocks/README.md

 * iOS Client

-    A.BIG.T is a iOS proxy App, supporting http/socks5/shadowsocks protocol, setup a proxy config:
+    A.BIG.T is a iOS proxy App, supporting http/socks5/shadowsocks protocol. setup a proxy config for socks5ssl with A.BIG.T:
     ![a.big.t proxy setting](screenshots/abigt_setting.png)